Things to do in Faro

 Faro Old Town’s charm also offers some good photography spots in the city, and most historic sites can be found in this part of town.
 So take your time to discover the cobbled streets and the many alleys in the Old Town, and discover Faro for a few hours or even a few days.

-Faro is surrounded by defensive city walls, which you can still see today.
-You’ll notice many different architectural styles and highlights in this area, such as the Sé Cathedral in Faro, the 18th-century Bishop’s Palace (Paço Episcopal de Faro) and the stunning Town Hall.
-Just walking around Cidade Velha is one of the best free things to do in Faro.
+Faro is surrounded by defensive city walls, which can still be seen today.
+This area features many different architectural styles and highlights, such as the Sé Cathedral, the 18th-century Bishop’s Palace (Paço Episcopal de Faro), and the stunning Town Hall.

 2. Faro’s Old Town walking tour

 Faro’s Old Town walking tours are a beautiful way to visit the city.
-Your guide can tell you all the ins and outs of the history of Faro, and along the way, you’ll see the city’s main highlights.
-You can even join a walking tour with food tasting!
-Perfect to learn more about local history and traditional dishes.
+Your guide can tell you all about the city’s history, and along the way, you’ll see its main highlights.
+You can even join a walking tour with food tasting, perfect for learning more about local history and traditional dishes.

 3. Admire Arco da Vila